dshanske/indieweb-post-kinds/readme.md

 ## Changelog ##
+	= Version 2.6.6 =
+		* Fix eat svg icon
+		* Update travis and phpcs testing parameters
+		* Fixes in code based on phpcs discovered parameters
-	= Version 2.6.5 =
+		* Support additional properties in the parser and some nested microformats(h-adr) = Version 2.6.5 =
 		* Add video kind template ( props @Ruxton )
 		* Restore ability to use text instead of icon